troysim/kubernetes/kind/README.md

+## 🧭 What This Project Does (Summary)

+- Creates a local Kind cluster with port mappings
+- Deploys a simple HTTP echo container
+- Exposes the app using Kubernetes `Ingress` + NGINX
+- Provides a clean way to test microservice routing locally

 # 🚀 Hello App on Kubernetes with Kind and Ingress

 This project sets up a local Kubernetes environment using Kind (Kubernetes in Docker) and deploys a simple HTTP echo application.